Amazon Redesigns

 Original Recreation

 Keeping things condensed to the filters button felt like an immediate quick win for the app.
-They would all be in one spot and there would be no question of “are there more filters.”

 However redesigning the filters page was a much more involved process but I knew more or less the key points that had to be addressed: